Last Updated on January 22, 2022 by Mary Pressler

 |1000 W metal halide area light||300 W LED area light||66%|

-As you can see, the highest percentage savings are normally achieved when LED lighting replaces incandescent or halogen bulbs, and there are also significant savings when replacing HID lighting.
-The savings are moderate when replacing fluorescent lights, since the efficiency gap between them and LED is less drastic.
+As you can see, the highest savings (by percentage) are achieved when LED lamps replace incandescent or halogen bulbs, and there are also major savings when upgrading HID lamps.
+The savings are moderate when replacing fluorescent lights, since the efficiency gap between them and LEDs is smaller.

 - They are replaced with equivalent LED fixtures that only consume 40 watts, reducing the total consumption to 80,000 W (80 kW)

-- If the air conditioner consumes one watt of electricity for every four watts of heat removed, its average power consumption is down by 20 kW.
+- If the air conditioner uses one watt of electricity for every four watts of heat removed, its average power consumption is down by 28 kW.

-In this case, 80 kW are saved by reducing the power consumption of the lighting system, and an additional 20 kW are saved by reducing the load on AC equipment.
-This is a simplified example, but it demonstrates the concept.
-For an actual building, the best recommendation is contacting a consulting engineer must create an energy model to calculate savings.
+In this case, 112 kW are saved by reducing the power consumption of the lighting system, and an additional 28 kW are saved by reducing the air conditioning load.
+This is a very simplified example, but it demonstrates the concept.
+For an actual building, the best recommendation is contacting a consulting engineer who can calculate your savings with energy modeling software.

 How LED Lighting Prevents Frequent Lamp Replacements

 LED lighting provides additional savings beyond a power bill reduction.
-Thanks to their long service life, LED products do not require replacements as frequently as older lamp types.
-A common error when weighing cost and benefit is only considering the electricity savings, but they only tell part of the story.
-The following table summarizes the service life difference between common lighting types and their LED equivalents:
+Thanks to their long service life, LEDs don’t require replacements as frequently as older lamp types.
+A common error is calculating the payback period using only the electricity savings, but they only tell part of the story.
+The following table compares the typical service life of some common lamp types with that of equivalent LED products:

 |Incandescent bulb||1,000 hours||25,000 hours|

 |Halogen bulb||2,000 hours||25,000 hours|